crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

  The traffic balance in the bottom right part of the deployment info screen shows the routed traffic balance between versions.
  You can also examine the URL of your application to see which version it is show and relate what you see to the phase.

- You can also hit "Back to Dashboard" and see your applications => Containers and see the status and routing of the containers.
+ You can also hit `Back to Dashboard` and see your applications => Containers and see the status and routing of the containers.